-Monitoring this Policy
+Monitoring this policy

-- 78. The headteacher will monitor the effectiveness of this policy on a regular basis. - 79.
-The headteacher will also report to the governing body on the effectiveness of the policy and, if necessary, make recommendations for further improvement. - 80.
-All class teachers have access to MyConcern where they will record important details of concerning behaviour. - 81.
-The headteacher and DSL (Designated Safeguarding Lead) must ensure that incidents of misbehaviour are properly recorded in MyConcern. - 82.
-Members of school council or class groups may be asked to give their opinion on a range of things including (a) the behaviour of other children, (b) how adults respond to incidents of poor behaviour and (c) the running of the reward system (d) the effectiveness of the Anti-Bullying Policy - 83.
-The headteacher will monitor this process as part of weekly meetings with all staff where any concerning behaviour of pupils will be discussed and strategies discussed and agreed on. - 84.
-The headteacher must keep a record of any pupil who is suspended for a fixed term, or who is permanently excluded.
-Formal letters to parents outlining reasons for the decision to suspend or exclude a child will be added to the child's electronic file on SIMS. - 85.
-It is the responsibility of the governing body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.
-Each term, the Headteacher will provide the full governing body with a report on behaviour, suspensions and exclusions.
+- 89. The headteacher will monitor the effectiveness of this policy on a regular basis. - 90.
+The headteacher will also report to the governing body on the effectiveness of the policy and, if necessary, make recommendations for further improvement. - 91.
+The class teacher must keep a 'pastoral folder', with a separate record for each child, to record important details. - 92.
+The headteacher must ensure that incidents of misbehaviour are properly recorded on SIMS.
+The headteacher will also keep a 'pastoral folder' with notes of contacts with parents and other relevant information, appropriately recorded. - 93.
+Members of school council or class groups may be asked to give their opinion on a range of things including (a) the behaviour of other children, (b) how adults respond to incidents of poor behaviour and (c) the running of the reward system. - 94.
+The headteacher will monitor this process as part of weekly meetings with all staff.
+The headteacher will also monitor the way in which staff give rewards and apply sanctions through half-termly examination of the team point charts. - 95.
+The headteacher must keep a record of any pupil who is suspended for a fixed term, or who is permanently excluded. - 96.
+Annually, it is the responsibility of the governing body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.